thieu1995/permetrics/docs/source/pages/clustering/LDRI.rst

    :depth: 2

 The **Log Det Ratio Index (LDRI)** is an internal clustering evaluation metric :cite:`scott1971clustering`.
-It is a logarithmic variant of the Det-Ratio Index (DRI), scaled by the total number of observations[cite: 397, 401].
+It is a logarithmic variant of the Det-Ratio Index (DRI), scaled by the total number of observations.

-Like DRI, it measures the ratio between the determinant of the total scatter matrix (overall data dispersion) and the determinant of the pooled within-cluster scatter matrix (internal cluster dispersion)[cite: 400].
+Like DRI, it measures the ratio between the determinant of the total scatter matrix (overall data dispersion) and the determinant of the pooled within-cluster scatter matrix (internal cluster dispersion).
 The logarithm smooths out extreme volume differences, and scaling by the number of observations makes the metric comparable across datasets of different sizes.

 .. math::